 What Other Factors Should You Consider?

-Compression socks of all pressure levels come in a variety of lengths, sizes and styles.
-Overall, the compression level of your compression socks is the most significant factor when it comes to choosing a pair.
-Here are a few additional points you need to keep in mind:
+While the compression level of your compression socks is the most significant factor when it comes to choosing a pair, compression socks also come in a variety of lengths, sizes and styles.
+Here are a few things you should keep in mind:

 Sizing

-It is best that you take measurements of the leg, and take a good look at the size chart before ordering.
-If you purchase your compression hose from ComproGear and find that the size is incorrect, you may exchange or return the pair accordingly.
+It is best that you measure your leg, and take a good look at the size chart before ordering.
+Even if your compression socks measurements seem perfect, leg sizes can change.
+If you purchase your compression hose from ComproGear and find that the size is incorrect, you may exchange or return the pair for free.

 Suitable Height